 3. Cherry Grove Beach, SC - Metal Detecting is permitted.

-4. North Myrtle Beach, SC - Metal Detecting is permitted, $100 fine for not filling in any holes left open, and beach is smoke free (have not seen the smoking rule enforced).
+4. North Myrtle Beach, SC - Metal Detecting is permitted, $100 fine for not filling in any holes left open or digging deeper than two feet on the beach.
+Smoking is also prohibited.

 5. Atlantic Beach, SC - Metal Detecting is permitted.